aws-samples/creating-ml-models-with-pyspark-on-amazon-emr/README.md

-# MLOps with PySpark on AWS
+# Build XGBoost on Pyspark to create ML models with Amazon EMR